 Do you provide installation demonstrations and training?

-Yes, we provide installation training or demonstrations for anybody who requires it, upon request.
+Yes, we provide installation training or demonstrations for our detectable warning systems for anybody who requires it, upon request.
 This training can be provided for all our ADA compliant tiles.

 Can your detectable warning tiles be embedded in asphalt?

 It is not recommended our detectable warning surfaces be installed in asphalt.
 The recommended solution, however, is to cut a small square of asphalt, pour concrete, and then embed the Access® Tile in the wet set concrete.